 Hike to Stabbeskaret

-I would say that this hike can be done by anyone who is relatively fit.
-You might need to take more time, but you should be able to do it.
 It’s not very strenuous, but there are parts that involve crossing scree, and they might be quite tiring.
 Navigating your way on and around big boulders and smaller rocks requires focus and good balance.

-Beginning of the Troll Wall hike
+Beginning of the Troll Wall hike of Stabbeskaret

-The route starts from the famous Troll Road, Trollstigen.
-Just before the last viewing platform, you can see a turn to the right and the arrow with Stabbeskaret’s name written on it.
 The path then follows steeply up, until it reaches the waterfall.
 Then, it flattens out for a little bit, to then cross onto the big rock field.
 The path is marked with red paint.

 After going up, you reach several small lakes.
-There usually is still snow there, that you need to cross, but only a small patch.
+There usually is still snow there, that you need to cross, but usually, it’s only a small patch.
 This is where the jagged parts of Trollveggen start to show up in the distance.

 After that, the path goes straight and then down.
 The last part is the climb on big rocks to reach the edge of the Trollveggen.